AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 An Example of Migrating to GPU
 ==============================

-The nature of GPU programming poses difficulty for a common pattern like below.
+The nature of GPU programming poses difficulties for a common patterns like the one below.

 .. highlight:: c++